Oncology MSc student profiles

 Amina Abdul-Aziz, 2011 graduate

-"I choose the course because it covered multiple basic cancer science, clinical and drug discovery aspects.
+"I chose the course because it covered multiple basic cancer science, clinical and drug discovery aspects.
 The most exciting part was being able to experience bench side research and contribute to scientific manuscripts.
 The knowledge, experience, technical and soft skills I gained allowed me to excel during my PhD and later in my postdoctoral training.
 I can say with all confidence, that this course gave me abundant exposure to be able to decide on a career path...I find myself applying for things I learnt in the Lab daily.

 What has been amazing is the continued informal support I have received from my lab supervisors as well as classmates.
 The course is very holistic and detailed and without a doubt, made me the well-rounded cancer scientist I am today.
 In a few months, I will be transitioning to my first faculty position as an Assistant Professor.
 The progress I have made, and my career trajectory were in big part inspired and made possible to the Oncology MSc."